J-odion/J-odion/README.md

 - 👯 Interested in meet-ups and Tech events.

-AKA The react evangelist
+AKA The-mobile-evangelist

 📫 How to reach me: [Emmyjaff22@gmail.com](mailto:emmyjaff22@gmail.com)

 <br />

-Hi, I'm [Emmanuel Jafaru], an enthusiatic  self-taught web and mobile Developer.
+Hi, I'm [Emmanuel Jafaru], an enthusiatic  mobile Developer.
 My passion for codes go way back into my primary school days where I would pull in Zuma delux game into notepad and edit the colors to make the levels easier to play (smiling face emoji, winks).
 Those days ended qucikly and a whloe lot transpired. but here we are in the hands of React.

 I promist to play my part in making the web a more react-ive place